 Seeing Yourself with the Product

-One particular use of technology that we would like to bring attention to is uploading your measurements, or a picture of yourself may soon allow you to "virtually" try on items or clothes that you see on the online store.
-While the functionality is currently limited (we cannot send in precise 3D body scans to major retailers just yet), a site may select a model with your general measurements and work from there.
+You may soon be able to "virtually" try on items or clothes that you see on the online store in most cases.
+While the functionality is currently limited, a site may select a model with your general measurements and work from there.
+All you need to do is input some information.

-If you want to see it in action going one step further, then eyeglasses retailers have allowed people to upload a picture of their face and then try on glasses on top of the photo, to provide a general impression of what you would look like.
+Consider the following example.
+Eyeglasses retailers have allowed people to upload a picture of their face and then try on glasses on top of the photo.
+This provides a general impression of what you would look like.

-There is still work to be done, but it's a technology with clear benefits, and one we can expect to be adopted more readily when possible.
+There is still work to be done.
+Yet it's a technology with clear benefits.
+And it is one we can expect to be adopted more readily when possible.
 Once this becomes widespread, online retail will lose one of the most significant disadvantages over in-store shopping that it has.

 Online Shoppers and Quick Returns

-While we talked about additional return options before, what we are talking about here is returning some items as part of the buying process, much like certain clothes subscription boxes and Amazon Wardrobe.
-They allow people to try items on first in the comfort of their own home, then simply return items they don't want to keep.
-Often a preferable process to having to try on half a dozen shirts in a cramped changing room and in a hurry (because few people want to be the one holding up the line for the changing room).
+While we talked about additional return options before.
+However, what we are talking about here is returning some items as part of the buying process.
+Think of certain clothes subscription boxes and Amazon Wardrobe.
+They allow people to try items on first in the comfort of their own homes.
+Then people can simply return items they don't want to keep.
+Often a preferable process to having to try on half a dozen shirts in a cramped changing room and in a hurry.

 This method generally doesn't need to be used with most products, but clothing is a massive part of retail (even online retail currently).
 Simply being able to move goods back and forth at faster rates (as happens with returns) will make a huge difference.